The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: Interpretation and physical modeling

 In Figure \ref{fig:nuFnu_phys_models} we show the best fit models for $f_{BHec}$, $f_{GT}$ and $f_{BG}$ for both GRBs.
 Even though the $f_{BG}$ model tends to predict a much higher flux at high photon energies, it is still fully compatible with the data due to the low statistics at high energies.
 This can be seen in the count spectra shown in Figures~\ref{fig:counts_spectra_100724029} and \ref{fig:counts_spectra_160509374}.
 On the other hand, the $f_{GT}$ model is very similar to $f_{BHec}$.
-The null-hypothesis probability p$_{\rm null}$ for all three models, computed as described in section \ref{sec:spectral_analysis}, is $ \gtrsim 0.05$ for all intervals.
+The p-values for the goodness of fit test $p$ and $p_{LAT}$ for all three models, computed as described in section \ref{sec:spectral_analysis}, are $ \gtrsim 0.05$ for all intervals.
 We conclude that all 3 models appear to describe our data well.
 For high compactness the $f_{\rm GT}$ model features a fairly prominent pair annihilation line, visible for example in the best fit models for GRB 160509A (middle right panel of Figure~\ref{fig:nuFnu_phys_models}).
-It is currently not detectable by {\it Fermi}/LAT as it is smeared out by energy dispersion effects in the detector, and indeed it is not apparent once the model is folded with the response of the instrument (Figure~\ref{fig:counts_spectra_160509374}, blue dashed line).
+It is currently not detectable by \Fermi/LAT as it is smeared out by energy dispersion effects in the detector, and indeed it is not apparent once the model is folded with the response of the instrument (Figure~\ref{fig:counts_spectra_160509374}, blue dashed line).